Student Leadership

 Careers Programme

-We are committed to providing a well-structured Careers Education and Guidance Programme for all students in Year 7 to 13.
 We strive to ensure students experience a full, varied and interesting careers journey, having the opportunity to explore their own interests, skills, and passions; understanding the wealth of jobs and education available to them once they leave school.

 The programme builds progressively and aims to provide students with the skills and knowledge they require to be able to make an informed choice about their future options.
-Our careers provision offers tailored support for all our students, meaning that every student, including SEND students’ individual needs are met.

 Click on the Key Stage Links to discover how our Careers Programme is implemented across our year groups.